enonic/old-xp-doc/doc/reference/toolbox/load.rst

 ..
 Attention::

-	A load must never be performed on a repo with existing content.
-It's meant to be used on empty repos.
-Make sure the repo is emptied first (delete contents)!
+	A load will delete all existing repositories before loading the repositories present in the system-dump

 **Usage:**